p1ratrulezzz/LazyAccess-to-PHP-arrays/README.md

 There are two classes LazyAccess and LazyAccessTyped.
 LazyAccessTyped provides ability to use converters such as asFloat(), asInteger() and etc.

 Please, do not use LazyAccess, cause it can behave unpredictible with it's return value.
-LazyAccessTyped is more better decision.
+LazyAccessTyped is much better and safer.